Terms of Service

 24. Website Use

-Website is provided “as is.”
+The Website is provided “as is.”
 You agree not to misuse the Website (including attempting unauthorized access, interfering with security, or using it for unlawful purposes).

 Website content and branding are owned by Briance or its licensors.
 Third-party links are provided for convenience and are not controlled by Briance.